brilee/modern-descartes-v2/essays/personal/cartesian_tutor_turndown.md

 6 months ago, I started building Cartesian Tutor to explore AI tutors as the future of education.
 It's been an incredibly rewarding journey and despite the lack of commercial success, I've learned a tremendous amount.
 A++ experience, highly recommended.

 I'll be job searching over the next few months.
 If you are looking for an AI-pilled staff software engineer with deep expertise in ML and LLMs who is also capable of fullstack prototyping and thinking holistically about product/technology/strategy, let me know.
-My search pipeline is currently underindexed on Boston-area / remote jobs, so these are especially welcome.
+My search pipeline is currently underindexed on Boston-area / remote jobs, so these are especially welcome. **EDIT: my calendar is pretty full right now, no longer looking to start new interview processes.**

 I'm happy to keep Cartesian Tutor up and running for students' sake, and as a continuing hobby project.